You Can't Stop Me (song)

 "You Can't Stop Me" is the first single from the Guano Apes' third album, Walking on a Thin Line.
 It was released as a single on 13 January 2003, at which point the album it would appear on was still untitled.
 It reached No. 10 in Germany, also charting in four other European countries, and performing well in Portugal.
 It was their first single released in the United Kingdom.
 The song would later also appear on the 2004 greatest hits album, Planet of the Apes.

-This song sounds like the Erasure's song Blue Savannah.

 Reception

 Rock Hard magazine gave favourable reviews, calling it a great rock song that should dominate the rock scene.
 Despite the favourable reviews, Rock Hard stated the highlight of the five-track single was actually the song "Scratch The Pitch", describing it as rousing and deeply emotional, and noting a strong vocal performance by Sandra Nasić, commenting that it was probably the result of professional vocal coaching.